Visiting the Konzentrationslager Posen

 The History of Konzentrationslager Posen

 If you read what we wrote about Park Citadela and the Armament Museum Poznan, you already know that Poznan had a ring of defensive forts surrounding the city.
-Festung Posen was the name of this set of defensive forts built around the city in 1876.
+Festung Posen was the name of this defensive fort built around the city in 1876.

 Fort VII, officially known as Konzentrationslager Posen, was a Nazi concentration camp in Poznan during the Second World War and the occupation of Poland.
 Since nobody knows for sure, there are different estimates about how many people died between the walls of the 19th century fort surrounding the city.
 Between 4.500 and 20.000 people died while at Konzentrationslager Posen and we spent an afternoon there exploring the place.